HankunYu/hankun_unity_packages/Assets/Packages/UDP/Documentation~/UDPCommandToolkit.md

 1. Leave `Host Address` set to `auto` (or supply a static IP) so the device knows where to send registration packets; `Host Port` defaults to `4949`.
 2. When auto discovery is enabled, the reporter broadcasts a `DiscoverHost` action (retrying every few seconds) and applies any `HostAnnouncement` payloads emitted by the Electron host tool, automatically filling in the IP/port.
 3. Optionally set a `Shared Secret` to align with the listener's HMAC configuration.
-4. On enable, the reporter sends a `RegisterClient` action containing device ID, name, app version, IPv4, and the active scene.
+4. On enable, the reporter sends a `RegisterClient` action containing device ID, name, app version, IPv4, the active scene, and the current battery level/status.
 5. A heartbeat (default 30 seconds) keeps the host informed of the current scene; scene transitions trigger an immediate update.
-Command payloads also include the gameplay command port (default 3939) so the host can rebroadcast commands directly.
+Command payloads also include the gameplay command port (default 3939) and latest battery information so the host can rebroadcast commands directly.

 The reporter emits standard `UdpCommandMessage` envelopes, so the Electron host tool can display them without additional parsing.
 Manual host configuration is still honoured if auto discovery is disabled or a static IP is provided.